shegufahaque/shegufahaque/README.md

-# <a href="https://www.linkedin.com/in/shegufa-haque-anna-8a134a122/">Shegufa Haque</a>'s IT and Cybersecurity Project Portfolio 🔐
+# <a href="https://www.linkedin.com/in/shegufa-haque-anna-8a134a122/">Shegufa Haque</a>'s Cybersecurity Project Portfolio 🔐

 Cybersecurity professional with expertise in threat hunting, vulnerability management, incident response, SOC operations, risk assessment, and GRC.
 Skilled in Tenable, Splunk, IDS/IPS, SIEM, EDR.
 Experienced in IT asset management, secure network/server operations, and improving detection logic and overall cybersecurity posture.
 Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!